+The libraries offer a myriad of resources detailed on their webpage.
+Their online databases can cut down on time spent traveling to the library and searching through uncategorized content.
 The online databases allow you to do literature searches for journal articles and other periodicals from any computer as long as your computer is set up correctly.